 Hypocrisy is caging different groups of lions and blaming them for not hunting or learning to hunt like other animals.
 Due to extreme hunger in the cage, some of the lions attack and devour others to survive in the cage.
 The jailer trains and feeds few big lions to control and restrict the other lions from exploring the forest for hunting.
 Yet, the jailer and the controlling lions blame the caged lions for being physically and intellectually lazy to learn hunting.
-Learning a skill without opportunity to productively practice it discourages people from learning.
-Likewise reading without having opportunity to implement what is read discourages reading.
+Learning a skill without the opportunity to productively practice it discourages people from learning.
+Likewise reading without direction, desire or opportunity to implement what is read discourages reading.

 Some westerners easily reiterate a derogative cliché that “if you want to hide something from a black man, keep it inside a book”.
 In condemnation, such people hastily conclude that Africans don’t read without asking why or considering their precolonial forms of education.
 Recently, some Africans have gradually started to accept and internalize this description as their accurate and indisputable feature.
 They care less about the effects or practicality of the materials to be read nor their truth-value.
 They are simply interested in imposing the blame about Africa’s underdevelopment on their regular intimidated scapegoats – African politicians and peoples.